mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zoom-connector.md

    - Incremental Crawl: Frequency: Every 15 mins
    - Full crawl: Frequency: Every day

-If you want to edit any of these values, you need to choose the ‘Custom Setup’ option.
+If you want to edit any of these values, you need to choose the "Custom Setup" option.

 ## Custom Setup